mesonbuild/meson/docs/markdown/External-Project-module.md

   yet supported.
-- When cross compiling, if `PKG_CONFIG_SYSROOT_DIR` is set in environment or `sys_root` in the cross file properties, the external subproject will not be able to find dependencies built by meson using pkg-config.
+- When cross compiling, if `PKG_CONFIG_SYSROOT_DIR` is set in environment or `sys_root` in the cross file properties, the external subproject will not be able to find dependencies built by Meson using pkg-config.
 The reason is pkg-config and pkgconf both prepend the sysroot path to `-I` and `-L` arguments from `-uninstalled.pc` files.
 This is arguably a bug that could be fixed in future version of pkg-config/pkgconf.